aguilaair/updat/README.md

 #### Dialogs

-- `defualt` which is the default, M2 and M3 dialog that shows by default.
+- `default` which is the default, M2 and M3 dialog that shows by default.